mikee47/IFS/readme.md

 ### Function table

-Advantages:
+	* Advantages
-	* We can place the tables directly into PROGMEM to minimise RAM usage.
+		We can place the tables directly into PROGMEM to minimise RAM usage.
-	* Portable to C applications (although with some fudging so are VMTs).
+		Portable to C applications (although with some fudging so are VMTs).

-Disadvantages
+	* Disadvantages
-	* Care required to keep function order and parameters correct.
+		Care required to keep function order and parameters correct.
 Very likely we'd use a bunch of macros to deal with this.

 ### Macros